 A new study has found that people who walk more also have lower blood pressure.
 This confirms existing notions that keeping active is good for cardiovascular health.

 Abnormally high blood pressure (hypertension) affects

 The study — led by researchers from the University of California in San Francisco — found a link between how much a person walks each day and their blood pressure levels.

 Its authors presented these findings at this year’s American College of Cardiology’s Annual Scientific Session Together with World Congress of Cardiology in Chicago, IL.

-The researchers looked at data collected from 638 participants enrolled in the Framingham Heart Study.
-These participants wore an Apple Watch every day, for at least 5 hours each time.
+The researchers looked at data collected from 638 participants enrolled in the

 The smart watch recorded the number of steps they took on a daily basis.
 The volunteers also recorded their own blood pressure at home on a weekly basis for the duration of the study — which lasted about 5 months.